Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-NQ8x2q2z55w.md

 ---
-title: "Q&A: Does the kitchen come into the HUB, I want to cook a Lizard Doggo"
+title: "November 3rd, 2020 Livestream Q&A: Does the kitchen come into the HUB, I want to cook a Lizard Doggo"
 date: "2020-11-03"
 layout: transcript
 topics: